robintully/miniblog/blog/README.md

 make all the links
-fix the post creation form(adjust content size and fix 'name to say title') add link from username to show page
+fix the post creation form(adjust content size and fix 'name to say title') add link from username to show page decide whether i want post names to be unique or to

  <span class="help-block">A longer block of help text that breaks onto a new line and may extend beyond one line.</span>